 How can this disease be cured or prevented?

-Liver fat deposits can be reduced by weight loss, good diet, and exercise.
-For this, it is advisable to reduce the weight between 500 grams and 1 kg per week.
-It is also important to maintain long-term weight gain.
+Fatty liver disease is reversible if proper measures are taken.
+Liver fat deposits can be reduced by weight loss, a good diet, and exercise.
+For this, it is advisable to reduce the weight from 500 to 1 kg per week.
+It is also important to maintain long-term weight loss.
+This means quick diets that offer you instant weight loss results will not be good for control and reverse of fatty liver disease.

 - People with this disease should limit their intake of large amounts of carbohydrates and sugary foods such as cake, ice cream, bread, buns, and sugary drinks.